 It is a wonderful school that is open to parents to participate in their childs education and activities.
 They stay in such good contact with you concerning your children.
 So really, I’m still involved in my childrens education, I’m just not the teacher at this time.
 I help where help is needed and work with the teachers if we see a problem.
 I’m very thankful for this.
 I’m not left out in the cold.
 If they are home sick from school, I still get to home school them.
 I will call in the morning and will ask to get their assignments.
 We work on those permitting they are able, and they turn them in when they go back to school.
 I love those days, not because they are sick but because they are home again and I get to help.

-I feel as though I have grounded him in making wise choices.
-If he doesnt, we have solutions for that if you know what I mean!
+I feel as though I have grounded our boys in making wise choices.
+If they don’t, we have solutions for that if you know what I mean!
 Ha!
-Im comfortable with this.
-His dad played for and went to the same school.
-His dad is real proud of the fine young man he has become.
+I’m comfortable with this.
+Their dad played for and went to the same school.
+Their dad is real proud of the fine young men they have become.

 Dallas decided as of 2011 that he wanted to attend public school just like brother.
 Once again I did not want to hold back an ambition of my childs, so we let him go too.
 He did wonderful, and just like Dakota, I got to participate in anything I wanted to in my childrens class and education.
 Although he went and tried it and did fantastic, he hated it also.
 I think it was because he was so young and was use to being with momma.
 He is a mommas boy big time.
 The timing was not right.
 Fast forward to 2014 and he is entering Jr. High, he was really thinking about going back.
 He struggled with this decision all summer.
 He wanted to go very badly so he could play football too and be with his friends.
 I knew it was bothering him and he asked me if it would hurt my feelings.
 I told him it would not.
 He was struggling with not wanting to hurt my feelings and be away from me to wanting to be with his friends.
 I let him make this decision all his own.
 He is more mature now and is doing great.
 His teachers love him and his personality.
 He is still the class hero.
 Me, I’m a little lonely and miss him here, but I’d never tell him that.
 I’m proud of both my boys and their accomplishments.